 Act on your own impulsion: (Comenius’ term was ‘autopraxy’).
 This requires, with reference to all that is presented to the intellect, the memory, the tongue and the hand, that pupils shall themselves seek, discover, discuss, do and repeat, without slacking, by their own efforts (Solomon, 2005).

-Discussion

-In 2014, educational Institutions can easily be by-passed as knowledge repositories by Learners, in favour of going online to find freely accessible information databases, and guidance through e-forums.
-The increasing move toward the adoption of mobile learning technology and open educational resources is anticipated as a broad social response.
-Similar to the effects of the internet on newspapers, including the closure of many that were unable to adapt quickly enough, educational institutions dealing in knowledge are expected to suffer a steep decline of revenues.
+In 2014, educational institutions can easily be by-passed as knowledge repositories by Learners, in favour of going online to find freely accessible information databases and guidance through e-forums.
+An increasing shift toward the adoption of mobile learning technology and Open Educational Resources is anticipated as a broad social response.
+Similar to the effects of the internet on newspapers, including the closure of many that failed to adapt quickly enough, educational institutions dealing in knowledge development are expected to suffer a steep decline of revenues in the face of weakened economic activity.
 Institutions dealing in hands-on skill development are expected to be affected to a much lesser degree, in large part because of the necessary physicality of the learning experience, but also because of the inherent social aspect of working together as part of a group in problem solving rather than on one’s own.

-The recent emergence of MOOC’s is seen here essentially as a repackaging of an existing model of institutional education.
-The size of the learning objects appears to have not reduced, and if anything they appear have become even larger due to complexities.
-In contrast, informal learning appears to be increasingly supported with freely generated small learning objects that are being consumed on a mass basis online, and cheerfully so.
+The recent emergence of Massive Open Online Courses (MOOCs) is seen here essentially as a repackaging of an existing institutional model of formal university education.
+Studies have found that of the three or four percent of those who do manage to complete such courses, up to 74% have previously completed at least one degree (Pretz, 2014).
+The size of the learning objects apparently have not been reduced, and in fact appear to have become even larger due to complexities in negotiating the virtual learning environment.
+In contrast, informal learning appears to be increasingly supported with much smaller learning objects that are being consumed on a mass basis online, and cheerfully so.
+(While not know for a fact, it is suspected that a 35 second video demonstration of how to unlock a car door with a shoelace has been watched from start to finish by a very high percentage of the over four million individuals who have viewed it, as but one example.)

 A shift also appears to be underway to a movement of Learning to Learn, notably by those engaged informally as Peer Learners.
 Ironically, it appears that this particular area of learning has not been well addressed by educational institutions, which raises questions about just how much those institutions and their propagators actually know about the subject.